Extreme ironing is an outdoor sport that combines the danger and excitement of an ‘extreme’ sport with the satisfaction of a well pressed shirt.

 Extreme ironing has been around for roughly 12 years now, it was an idea started in Leicester (UK) in 1997 that combines an exciting and dangerous experience with the dull and boring, and it certainly does that.

-In June 1999, there was a worldwide recruitment campaign which involved America, Fiji, New Zealand, Australia and Southern Africa.
-This led to Extreme Ironing International which was when it was first recognised as a sport.
+This led to Extreme Ironing International which was when it was first recognized as a sport.

 The World Championships have lit the touch paper for the worldwide expansion of extreme ironing, with a number of other nations including Austria, Croatia, Chile and Australia demonstrating a flair for the sport.

-This has led to demand for a second event, rumoured to take place in England, and a second opportunity to take ironing to the edge on the world stage.
+This has led to demand for a second event, rumored to take place in England, and a second opportunity to take ironing to the edge on the world stage.